OPC DA

 Browsing the tags

 When intending to explore the available tags, the browse property of the endpoint is useful.
 To use this, define a read endpoint with the property browse: 'flat' as the only addressing property.
 (Alternatively, browse: 'tree' can be used, too.)
 To browse the tag list, send an empty MQTT message to the topic of the endpoint but with the suffix /req (“request”).
-The Connectware will run the browsing and return the result on the endpoint topic with the suffix /res.
+Connectware will run the browsing and return the result on the endpoint topic with the suffix /res.

 For flat browsing, the result value is an array of strings, which are just the tag names.
 Example: